The Beaverlodge Victim Services Unit Society

 Victims of Crime or Tragedy

-BVSU also assists police and emergency services to provide support, information and referrals to victims of tragedies such as house fires, motor vehicle accidents, sudden deaths and notifications of next of kin.
+BVSU also assists police and emergency services to provide support, information and referrals to victims of tragedies such as motor vehicle accidents, sudden deaths and notifications of next of kin.

 Public Education and Crime Prevention/Awareness

 BVSU is available to assist community groups, schools or programs with educational or crime prevention/awareness programs.
 BVSU is involved with the Beaverlodge and Area Trauma Drama Team whose goal is to create awareness and mitigate risk behaviours in youth, hosting two annual events targeting local grade nine students.
 The program includes a traumatic motor vehicle accident scene dramatization, involving emergency responders (EMS, Fire Dept, Police,), Oliver’s Funeral Chapel and volunteer student participants.
 In addition to these annual and ongoing programs, BVSU may also provide public education or awareness training for topics including:

 - grief and crisis